 The PCEP has an active Rail Activation Committee (RAC) to coordinate the various activities needed to successfully initiate electrified rail operations.
-The RAC is currently chaired by Sal Gilardi, one of the two principals of the PCEP's safety contractor.
+The RAC is now being chaired by Mark Clendennen.
 The RAC includes representatives from JPB employees assigned to the PCEP, PCEP's technical consultants, the JPB's Rail Operations group, and more recently from BBII, the Electrification contractor.
 The RAC continues to refine coordination between the rail activation, systems integration, and testing and commissioning meetings to make the resulting RAC meetings more productive.
+The RAC is now meeting weekly on Thursday mornings, the most recent meeting was held on July 28, 2022.